Skip to main content

 Publications:

 “Rivers of Milk, Honey, Tears, and Treasure: Mapping Salvation in Early Modern Devotional Poetry” in Reading the River in Shakespeare’s Britain, ed.
-Lisa Hopkins and Bill Angus (Edinburgh: Edinburgh University Press, forthcoming 2024).
+Lisa Hopkins and Bill Angus (Edinburgh: Edinburgh University Press, 2024), 21-41.

 “Aemilia Lanyer, Edmund Spenser, and the Literary Hymn,” Early Modern Women: An Interdisciplinary Journal 15, no. 2 (2021): 3-28.